gongpengjun/GPJDataDrivenTableView/README.md

 - addding a new kind of cell or a new cell instance will NOT affect others
 - modifing a kind of cell or a cell instance will NOT affect others
-- delteing a kind of cell or a cell instance will NOT affect others
+- deleting a kind of cell or a cell instance will NOT affect others

 ## Installation